SySS-Research/smbcrawler/README.md

 is good for grepping through all downloaded files.

 The data can be transformed to various formats.
 You can also simply access the database with `sqlitebrowser`, for example.
+Some useful views have been pre-defined.
 Or you can output JSON and use `jq` to mangle the data.

 If you want to display all shares that you were able to read beyond the root directory in a LaTeX table, for instance, use this query: